 Magneto® heel climbing aids are easily flippable for five climbing positions.
 Two climbing positions can be selected without twisting the heel piece, for safer adjustments in precarious situations.
 Easily - because the heel tower doesn't have the double duty of retracting the brakes - twist the heel, in either direction, for flat mode and two more riser heights.

 Adjustable toe clamping force creates more secure uphill retention than other tech bindings, especially as boot tech inserts wear.
 Toe step-in is easy.
 Integrated crampon hooks allow stress-free ascents up bulletproof snow or in no-fall zones.
+Two types of ATK toe shims are available if you would like to reduce the ramp angle - the ATK AL12 toe shim and ATK R16A Raider Toe Plate.

-Constructed predominantly from alloy, the Core 12 Pro is solid and robust at a feather-light 333 grams – better performance at a fraction of the weight of other bindings.
+Constructed predominantly from alloy, the Core 12 Pro Freeride binding is solid and robust at a feather-light 333 grams – better performance at a fraction of the weight of other bindings.
 Go ahead, check the reviews tab.

 Note 1: The "no brakes" version simply has the brakes removed.
 There isn't a replacement heel plate.
 Function isn't affected, even in uphill "flat" mode.
+If you would like to "fill the gap", ATK AL11 ski brake covers are available.

 Note 2: If you are considering the Black Diamond Helio 350 version - why?
 1. The BD Helio 350 is not the same.
 It does not have the new toe with improved step in, springless design, uphill retention adjustment, snow block system and lighter weight.
 2. Despite the BD version being inferior, they charge more!
 3. BD is a big, impersonal company.
 Shop small and get better customer service.